 By Apollo 24/7, Published on - 25 June 2020

 With the rapid increase in COVID-19 cases every day, many health professionals are suggesting home quarantine for mild and pre-symptomatic patients.
 They are advised to monitor their symptoms along with body temperature, pulse, blood pressure, and directed to report to a medical facility if their health worsens.
-For such people, regular monitoring of SpO2 with a pulse oximeter, as recommended by a doctor, may detect a drop in blood oxygen even before it reaches distress levels.
+For such people, regular monitoring of SpO2 with a finger pulse oximeter, as recommended by a doctor, may detect a drop in blood oxygen even before it reaches distress levels.

 The pulse oximeter is a simple and less expensive way to spot potential respiratory complications.
 However, one must always remember that it is not a substitute for a doctor’s consultation.
 Although at-home health monitoring has evolved, it still cannot replace the hands-on physical examination by a doctor.
 Hence, a person who wishes to use it should get direction on its use and understand how to interpret the values.